rockset/rockset-js/packages/cli/README.md

 ]
 ```

-Congratulation, you have finished setting up your Hello World Query Lambda!
+Congratulations, you have finished setting up your Hello World Query Lambda!
 For a more detailed discussion of how to develop more complex Query Lambdas with Parameters, please see the [Rockset Developer Toolkit Usage Details](#rockset-developer-toolkit-usage-details).

 # API Usage Details